 MKV vs. MP4

 When it comes to platform compatibility, MP4 has better compatibility than MKV in video editing software and playback devices.
 It is widely used to play videos in a web browser and has fewer overhead files.
 MP4 is also a suitable format for uploading videos to YouTube.
-The videos optimized for mobile devices choose MP4 for encapsulation.
-MP4 video is played on different kinds of portable players without limitation.
-If you have downloaded some special third-party media players on a mobile device, you may also be able to play MKV files.
+Videos optimized for mobile devices usually use MP4 as the container.
+MP4 video can be played on many types of portable players without limitations.
+If you have installed specific third-party media players on a mobile device, you may also be able to play MKV files.

-On the matters of quality, keep in mind that the quality can be influenced by many factors (e.g. frame rate, resolution, frame rate, sample rate, etc.).
+On the subject of quality, keep in mind that it can be influenced by many factors (e.g. frame rate, resolution, sample rate, etc.).
 MKV usually has a larger file size than MP4 videos.
-However, this does not mean that the quality of the MP4 file is not as good as MKV.
-Since MKV and MP4 are both container formats, they can encapsulate the same video and audio.
+However, this does not mean that the quality of the MP4 file is worse than MKV.
+Since MKV and MP4 are both container formats, they can contain the same video and audio.

 The most important factor for video quality in MP4 compared to MKV is the codec.
 As previously mentioned, MKV supports multiple codecs, making more options available.
-Always make sure that the selected codec is reliable and available for the software you are using.
+Always make sure that the selected codec is reliable and supported by the software you are using.

 Which video format is the best for your video?

-The truth is, there is no fixed answer.
-Both video formats have their advantages for special cases, while not being so good for the others.
+There is no fixed answer.
+Both video formats have their advantages for some use cases and disadvantages for others.

-All in all, try to choose a suitable video format container according to your actual requirements.
-When creating a video, weigh in the pros and cons.
-Take into consideration how many people can play a particular type of container file and a certain codec?
+Overall, choose a video container format that fits your actual needs.
+When creating a video, weigh the pros and cons.
+Consider how many people can play a particular container file type and codec.

-Finally, after everything you have found out about the two formats, make your own choice and decide – which is better MKV or MP4?
+Finally, after everything you have learned about the two formats, make your own choice and decide: which is better, MKV or MP4?

 Can I convert MKV to MP4?

-Of course, you can.
-If you use the online video converter, not only you can convert MKV to MP4, but you can also change other settings – the screen size, video bitrate, audio quality, audio codec, video frame rate, and more.
+Yes, you can.
+If you use the online video converter, you can not only convert MKV to MP4, but also change other settings such as screen size, video bitrate, audio quality, audio codec, video frame rate, and more.